furkankirmizigul/DownPayement/README.md

-# DownPayementSystem
+# DownPaymentSystem

-A simple down payement system created in Remix using Solidity.
+A simple down payment system created in Remix using Solidity.